-The student's parent/carer must notify the school of the reason for the absence on the first day of an unplanned absence as soon as practically possible by calling the school.
-Notification procedures for this school can be found in Part B. The school will mark absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.
+Parents/carers must notify the school of the reason for their child's absence on the first day of an unplanned absence as soon as practically possible by calling the school.
+Contact details and notification procedures for this school can be found in Part B of this policy.
+The school will mark absence due to physical or mental illness as authorised unless the school has a genuine concern about the authenticity of the illness.
 Where there are doubts about the authenticity of the illness, the school will ask for medical evidence, such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 The school will not ask for medical evidence unnecessarily.
 If the school is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parent/carer will be notified of this in advance.